lazamar/lazamar.github.io/_posts/2016-09-24-accidental-dos.md

+---
+layout: post
-# My acidental Denial Of Service attack at my company
+title: My accidental Denial Of Service attack at my company
+---

 It was my most effective attack, three companies went down.
 It was also accidental and with undesired concequences.